philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 + );
 ```

 However enabling Concurrent Mode alone will not change the experience in our case.
-React will still receive both state updates at the same time so there's no way of knowing which of those is less important.
+React will still receive both state updates at the same time so there’s no way of knowing which of those is less important.

 We instead want to set the input value first so that we only need to update the search box in the beginning.
 Updates to the search value and our analytics notification should happen later.
-To do this, we're using an API exposed by the Scheduler package (which can be installed with `npm i scheduler`) to enqueue a lower priority callback:
+To do this, we’re using an API exposed by the Scheduler package (which can be installed with `npm i scheduler`) to enqueue a lower priority callback:

 ```js{1,10-14}
 import { unstable_next } from "scheduler";